solidjs/solid-docs-legacy/langs/en/guides/faq.md

 <BlueText text={mySignal()}/>
 ```

-But neither of these examples will rerender because the property access happens
+But neither of these examples will rerender the span because the property access happens
 outside of the template:

 ```jsx